Shekyl Stats

 │

-├── scanner-backed methods → shekyl-scanner (native Rust)
+├── scanner-backed methods → shekyl-engine-state (native Rust)

 │